49 terms starting with C.

 A pilot boarding arrangement combining a pilot ladder below with an accommodation ladder above to accommodate height differences.

-- Company Security Officer
+- Company Security Officer (CSO)

 The shore-based person designated by a company to be responsible for developing and implementing its Ship Security Plans under the ISPS Code.